Angeliño: Loans to RB Leipzig

 On 8 September 2020, Manchester City announced that Angeliño's loan to RB Leipzig would be extended for the duration of the 2020–21 campaign.
-On 20 October 2020, Angeliño scored a brace in a 2–0 win over İstanbul Başakşehir in the 2020–21 UEFA Champions League.
-In the final group stage match on 8 December, Angeliño scored his side's first goal in a 3–2 win over his parent club's bitter rivals Manchester United to knock them out of the competition.
+On 20 October, Angeliño scored a brace in a 2–0 win over İstanbul Başakşehir in the 2020–21 UEFA Champions League.
+In the final group stage match on 8 December, Angeliño scored his side's first goal in a 3–2 win over his parent club's rivals Manchester United to eliminate them from the competition.

-RB Leipzig
+Permanent move to RB Leipzig

-On 12 February 2021, Angeliño's loan to RB Leipzig was made permanent after he signed a four-year contract with the German club, for an undisclosed fee.
+On 12 February 2021, Angeliño's loan to Leipzig was made permanent after he signed a four-year contract with the German club, for an undisclosed fee.

 Loan to TSG Hoffenheim

-On 8 August 2022, TSG Hoffenheim announced signing Angeliño on a season-long loan deal.
+On 8 August 2022, fellow Bundesliga side TSG Hoffenheim announced the signing of Angeliño on a season-long loan deal.

 Loan to Galatasaray

-On 12 July 2023, it was announced by Galatasaray that they were in negotiations with RB Leipzig for Angeliño.
-The next day, he joined the Turkish club on a season-long loan deal.
-A transfer fee of 6,000,000 euros was agreed to as a conditional purchase price should he sign on a permanent basis at the end of his loan.
+On 12 July 2023, it was announced by Turkish side Galatasaray that they were in negotiations with Leipzig for Angeliño.
+The next day, he joined the club on a season-long loan deal.
+A transfer fee of €6,000,000 was agreed to as a conditional purchase price should he have signed on a permanent basis at the end of his loan term.

-Loan to Roma
+Loan to Roma and permanent signing

-On 30 January 2024, Angeliño moved on loan to Serie A club Roma, with an option to buy.
+On 30 January 2024, Angeliño moved on loan to Serie A club Roma, with an option to buy at the end of the season.
+On 30 May, his loan to Roma was made permanent for a €5,000,000 fee, subsequently ending his career with Leipzig.

-Roma
+Loan to Deportivo A Coruña

-On 30 May 2024, Angeliño's loan to Roma was made permanent for a €5,000,000 fee.
+On 5 August 2026, Angeliño returned to Spain after agreeing to a one-year loan deal with Deportivo de A Coruña from Roma, with a buyout clause.

 Personal life

-Angeliño's younger brother Dani Tasende is also a footballer and a left back.
-He played for Manchester City's youth team and currently plays for Spanish Segunda División side Real Zaragoza.
+Angeliño's younger brother Dani Tasende is also a footballer and a left-back.
+He formerly played for Manchester City's youth team and currently plays for Segunda División side Córdoba.